apache/brpc/docs/cn/server.md

 extern int bthread_setspecific(bthread_key_t key, void* data);

 // Return current value of the thread-specific slot identified by `key'.
-// If bthread_setspecific() had not been called in the thread, return NULL.
+// If bthread_setspecific() had not been called in the thread, return nullptr.
-// If the key is invalid or deleted, return NULL. extern void* bthread_getspecific(bthread_key_t key);
+// If the key is invalid or deleted, return nullptr. extern void* bthread_getspecific(bthread_key_t key);
 ```